How to clean engine bay without pressure washer

 For persistent dirt, I prefer using soft-bristled brushes.
 These tools effectively reach into crevices without scratching sensitive surfaces.
 I select a few different sizes to tackle various areas, ensuring I can maneuver easily around components.

-See also How to clean front porch without pressure washer
+See also How much psi pressure washer for house

 Before I start scrubbing, I apply a degreaser to the affected spots and let it sit for a few minutes.
 This helps to break down tough residues.
 I then take the soft brush and gently scrub in circular motions, allowing the bristles to lift the grime without damaging any parts.